Last updated date: Reason for update:

 Section H: Source details

-The details of any sources associated with the facility must be recorded in a source inventory workbook (SIW).
-This is the form approved by the CEO for maintaining source records.
-The SIW template is available here.
+The details of any sources associated with the facility must be recorded in a source inventory.
+These can be added using the RAD Portal or a format approved by the CEO.

 Section I: Matters to be taken into account by the CEO